 (a) ‘disabled person’ or ‘person with reduced mobility’ means any person whose mobility when using transport is reduced due to any physical disability (sensory or locomotor, permanent or temporary), intellectual disability or impairment, or any other cause of disability, or age, and whose situation needs appropriate attention and adaptation to his or her particular needs of the service made available to all passengers;

-Author's opinion: one of the main issues with this legislation is the separation of roles between the air carrier and the managing body of the airport.
-These two subjects are assigned different sets of responsibilities and duties.
-However, at some point, these duties and responsibilities overlap, creating a legal vacuum which ultimately leaves PRMs unprotected.
+Author's opinion: The main issue with this legislation is the separation of roles between the managing body of the airport and the air carrier.
+Overlapping duties, responsibilities, and authorities create a legal vacuum that ultimately leaves disabled passengers unprotected.

 Article 3 ~ Prevention of refusal of carriage

 An air carrier or its agent or a tour operator shall not refuse, on the grounds of disability or of reduced mobility: